gnvalbuena/ISCindex/README.md

 ## Installation

-The package can be installed in R by running the following code:
+The package can be installed in R by entering the following commands:

 ```r
 if (!requireNamespace("devtools", quietly = TRUE))